Zohell/Zohell/README.md

 - 👋 Hi, I’m Sohail
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in software engineering and web designing
 - 🌱 I’m currently learning, and a begginer
 - 💞️ I’m looking to collaborate on projects
 - 😄 Pronouns: he/him